RECENT PHOTOS of INTEREST

 Very few birds seemed to be on the northern islands this year, so I decided on a trip to Valyie and Norwick "on spec."
 I did find a couple of Common Rosefinches and this Yellow-browed, a few Bramblings and Goldcrests, but little else apart from an early Redwing.

-Olive-backed Pipit Sound Voxter Shetland
+Olive-backed Pipit Voxter Shetland

 October 2023